PrestigeBR/PrestigeBR.github.io/_posts/2000-04-13-loadingscreens.md

 Your browser does not support the video tag.
 </video>

-Now a minigame in this situation isn't quite ideal and you'd have to do more with this to get it to a place where its shipable but the point of this example is to demonstrate that the plugin is quite easy to modify and shape to your liking.
+Now a minigame in this situation isn't quite ideal and you'd have to do more with this to get it to a place where it's shippable but the point of this example is to demonstrate that the plugin is quite easy to modify and shape to your liking.

 Go get creative with it.